kharland/dartify/README.md

 ### Usage

 In order to make a C function callable from dart, you have to annotate the function to let Dartify know that you want it to become part of your extension.
-To make a synchronous extension you must use the `@dartify:sync` annotation.
+To make a synchronous extension you must use the `//@dartify:sync` annotation.
 So to export the function `foo` from this C code as a synchronous extension:

 ```c
 bool foo(int bar) {